This policy is under review. This webpage will be updated once the policy has completed the review process and any relevant changes are made.

 Information to Consider when Opening and Operating a Pharmacy

-The College provides information on opening and operating a pharmacy on the Opening and Operating a Pharmacy webpage.
+The College provides information on opening a pharmacy and operating a pharmacy.

 Pharmacies in Ontario must meet and maintain the requirements outlined in the Opening a New Pharmacy Checklist and the additional requirements outlined in the Opening a Remote Dispensing Location Checklist if applicable.If a pharmacy does not meet the requirements for material size the Accreditation Committee may consider allowing the pharmacy to operate for a specified period of time if, despite all reasonable efforts, the pharmacy is unable to meet those requirements.

-Information on required drug information resources and references to be provided for registrants can be found on the College’s website at: Reference Guide for Ontario Pharmacies.
+Information on required drug information resources and references to be provided for registrants can be found in Appendix A: Reference Guide for Ontario Pharmacies.

 The College has published guidance on procurement and inventory management and provides information on the requirements for the dispensary and medication safety: